-The weather is finally changing after such a long hot summer.
-The playgrounds may not be calling you on those wet and cold days, so I have put together 6 go to activities that can get you through a long afternoon.
+The playgrounds may not be calling you on those wet and cold days, so here are 6 go to activities that can get you through the day.

-Ok, lets get started.
-Remember it is all about the process at this age, not I repeat NOT the final product.
+Remember it is all about the process at this age, NOT the final product.
 Some activities may only last a few minutes but leave it set up as an invitation to play and you might be surprised, that they may just keep visiting it throughout the afternoon.

 Activity 1: Playdough.
 Homemade or store bought, this is an excellent sensory activity that kids of all ages enjoy.
 Put a few drops of lavender oil into the mixture and see the calming effect it has on a long afternoon.
 Provide cookie cutters, a rolling pin or even plastic knives and forks and a cupcake tin and see what happens as they squish, push, pull and roll.
 You can find an easy to make recipe on the side of the Cream of Tartar box on any supermarket shelf.

 Activity 2: Washi Tape and an old plastic milk bottle.
-I am a big one for recycling as much as I can with kids crafts.
 A plastic bottle gives a child a different surface to work on other than a flat piece of paper.
 Using a sharp knife cut the top off the bottle so there is a small cup shape left, wash and dry the container completely.
 Now then let them wrap the tape around and around to make a beautifully (preschool style) decorated container perfect for your bits and bobs.

 If you have a child that gets pretty good at winding the string they could even move onto a pompom.
 But perhaps that could be another afternoon activity.